kubedb/docs/docs/guides/kafka/migration/migration.md

 # Kafka Migration Guide

-This guide will help you to migrate your existing Kafka cluster to KubeDB.
+Suppose you are running kafka cluster on-prem or on any other cloud provider and want to migrate to KubeDB.
+This guide will help you to migrate your existing Kafka cluster to KubeDB Kafka.
+Also, you can migrate your KubeDB Kafka cluster to another KubeDB Kafka cluster.

 ## Before You Begin